 Finding connections between businesses is often the link where one industry’s waste can power the creation of another product.
 Beer brewing is a great example of how these links can spread in several directions.
 Bakeries usually have no shortage of extra bread that is not sold.
 Rather than letting it enter the waste stream, breweries can use this bread as a substrate for fermentation.
 This isn’t the end of the story either.
 Spent grain from the brewing process has been further converted by at least one company into snack chips.

 At FruitSmart, we take the problem of food waste seriously.
 That is why we work hard to ensure we generate zero food waste from our Prosser facility.
-Fruit solids, called pomace, left after fruits like blueberries and apples are pressed, are air-dried and then milled into various sizes to suit a wide range of uses.
+Fruit solids, called pomace, left after fruits like the Concord grapes and raspberries are pressed, are air-dried and then milled into various sizes to suit a wide range of uses.
 During this process any seeds are removed to be pressed separately for the oils they contain.

 Since day one, FruitSmart has been at the forefront of innovation in providing our partners with the solutions they need to get the best possible products into retailers’ and customers’ hands.
 Our global network of growers means FruitSmart begins with the best possible ingredients, and our industry-leading processing techniques allow us to use every part of the ingredients from the delectable juices to the nutritious rind.
 FruitSmart was also one of the brands that participated in the UFA’s Upcycled Certification pilot program in 2021 and has now been awarded the organization’s certification mark, which highlights upcycled ingredients.